-The amount on which you figure your credit may be reduced if you received certain types of nontaxable pensions and annuities.
-The amount may also be reduced if your adjusted gross income is over a certain amount, depending on which box you checked in Part I.
+The amount on which you figure your credit can be reduced if you received certain types of nontaxable pensions, annuities, or disability income.
+The amount can also be reduced if your adjusted gross income is over a certain amount, depending on which box you checked in Part I.

 Line 13a.
-Enter any social security benefits (before deduction of Medicare premiums) you (and your spouse if filing a joint return) received for 1998 that are not taxable.
+Enter any social security benefits (before deduction of Medicare premiums) you (and your spouse if filing a joint return) received for 2010 that are not taxable.
 Also, enter any tier 1 railroad retirement benefits treated as social security that are not taxable.

-If any of your social security or equivalent railroad retirement benefits are taxable, the amount to enter on this line is generally the difference between the amounts entered on Form 1040A, line 13a and line 13b.
+If any of your social security or equivalent railroad retirement benefits are taxable, the amount to enter on this line is generally the difference between the amounts entered on Form 1040A, line 14a and line 14b, or Form 1040, line 20a and line 20b.

-Note: If your social security or equivalent railroad retirement benefits are reduced because of workers' compensation benefits, treat the workers' compensation benefits as social security benefits when completing Schedule 3, line 13a.
+If your social security or equivalent railroad retirement benefits are reduced because of workers' compensation benefits, treat the workers' compensation benefits as social security benefits when completing Schedule R, line 13a.

 Line 13b.
-Enter the total of the following types of income that you (and your spouse if filing a joint return) received for 1998.
+Enter the total of the following types of income that you (and your spouse if filing a joint return) received for 2010.

-- Veterans' pensions (but not military disability pensions). - Any other pension, annuity, or disability benefit that is excluded from income under any provision of Federal law other than the Internal Revenue Code.
+- Veterans' pensions (but not military disability pensions). - Any other pension, annuity, or disability benefit that is excluded from income under any provision of federal law other than the Internal Revenue Code.
 Do not include amounts that are treated as a return of your cost of a pension or annuity.